bob134552/Battlestations/README.md

 #### Checkout Page

-The checkout page cosists of a form asking user for delivery details, Stripe card payment input and a card featuring the users order summary.
+The Checkout page cosists of a form asking user for delivery details, Stripe card payment input and a card featuring the users order summary.
 On submit of an order the page is overlayed with a loading spinner until the payment intent webhook from stripe is received and user is redirected to the checkout success page for their order.

 #### Checkout Success/Order History page

-The checkout success page is displayed after a successful purchase. the order history page is displayed when checking your purchase from the profile page.
+The Checkout Success page is displayed after a successful purchase.
+The order history page is displayed when checking your purchase from the profile page.
 Both pages contain similar information such as order summary and delivery details.
 One of the notable differences is that the order history page contains a button back to the profile page.